 As we’ve discussed before, there is such a thing as good fat, and one perfect example is omega fatty acids.
-These are also known as omega-3s and they’re amazing!
-They can do a lot for your skin, hair, nails, and even your eyes.
+These are also known as omega-3 and they’re amazing!
+They do so much to keep your whole body functioning properly.
 So, we’re going to talk about even more benefits they have to offer.
-Even if you’re unfamiliar with fatty acids and the benefits they have on your eyesight, you’ve likely heard about omega-3s.
-So, what are they all about?
+Incorporating more omega-3 into your diet can do wonders for your overall health.

 What Is Omega-3?

 Omega-3 fatty acids are essentially important dietary fats.
 They support many of your bodily functions and systems.
 For example, your immune system, reproductive system, nervous system, and cardiovascular system.
 As for your eyes, there are two really important forms of omega-3: docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
 Both fatty acids support your retinas and the progression of your vision over time.

 DHA is found in high concentrations in the retina.
 So, we know it is very important to the growth and development of this area.
-This is especially true for developing fetuses, but omega-3s are important to anyone of any age.
-We know from modern studies that people with low levels of DHA and EPA are more likely to have eye diseases and poor vision.
+This is especially true for developing fetuses, but omega-3 is important to anyone of any age.
+According to recent studies, they can significantly help improve overall vision.

-Where Can I Get Omega-3s and How Much Do I Need?
+Where Can I Get Omega-3 and How Much Do I Need?

 If you don’t eat a lot of fish, then you probably are not getting enough DHA and EPA.
 The recommended daily intake for both fatty acids combined is one-half to one gram.
 DHA and EPA are most easily found in certain types of fish such as salmon, tuna, mackerel, anchovy, and trout.
 If you are a vegetarian, however, you can purchase omega-3 that has been processed from algae.